wp-plugins/advanced-ads/readme.txt

 Advanced Ads is compatible with all ad networks and banners from affiliate programs like Google AdSense, Chitika, Clickbank, Amazon, etc.
 You can also use it to add additional ad network tags into header or footer of your site without additional coding)

+= Google AdSense =

+There is an ad type dedicated to Google AdSense that supports:

+* switch ad sizes
+* switch between normal and responsive
+* (more coming soon)

 = based on WordPress standards =